maxyou/LotusPlayerLite/_posts/2025-01-03-introduction.markdown

 ### Introduction to the Music Player App

-This is a music player app designed to gradually decrease the volume over time, perfect for friends who have trouble falling asleep.
+This is a music player application.
+One of its special features is that it can gradually reduce the volume, which is very suitable for friends who like to fall asleep while listening to music.

 #### 1. Introduction